isomerpages/nlb-mobile-guide/spotlight/skillsfuture-month-2020/CCSFramework01.md

 title:  Thinking Critically
 date:   2021-01-08
 permalink: /spotlight/skillsfuture-month-2020/thinkingcritically01
-description: SkillsFuture Month 2020-In support of SkillsFuture Month, NLB has curated learning packages with books, articles and videos, on the areas of job search, upskilling, recruitment, and business transformation.
+description: SkillsFuture Singapore has identified Critical Core Skills to stay relevant in the workforce.
+NLB has curated learning packages with books, articles and videos, focused on Thinking Critically to start the year.
 Get a head start on your learning journey with NLB!
 Happy reading :)
 image: /images/FS-futureskillsmonth2020.jpg
 ---
 <img src="/images/FS-futureskillsmonth2020.jpg">